wavesoft/virtual-atom-smasher/doc/Measuring Behaviours.md

 # Measuring Behaviours in VAS

-There are various locations where Virtual Atom Smasher interface tracks the user’s behavior, summarized in the following list:
+There are various locations where Virtual Atom Smasher interface tracks the user’s behavior, separated in two major groups: Passive and Active metrics.

+The *Passive* metrics refer to whatever information can be obtained by the user's behaviours without directly asking them.
+This can be summarised to:

   1. **Google Analytics** – Tracking low-level user behaviors, such as bad clicks, interface or game actions.
 This is particularly useful for checking the usability of the interface.
-The full list of tracked actions can be found on [[Measuring Behaviours.md]].
-  2. **Registration Survey** – This survey is part of the registration interface.
-  3. **Pre-evolution questionnaire** – A moderate-sized questionnaire shown

-There is a unique tracking ID allocated to each user.

-## Registration Survey

-The registration survey is shown to the user in the registration screen:

-### I am
- - Male
- - Female

-### What is your age?
- - 17 or under
- - 18 to 24
- - 25 to 34
- - 35 to 44
- - 45 to 54
- - 55 to 64
- - 65 to 74
- - 75 or older

-### What is your occupation?
- - Voluntary work
- - Student
- - Full-time employed
- - Retired
- - Part-time employed
- - Unemployed
- - Other

-### Knowledge of particle physics?
- - I have studied particle physics
- - I have no previous knowledge of particle physics
- - My current occupation is related to particle physics
- - I have read articles/books about particle physics
- - I have studied particle physics at college
- - Other

-### How did you find out about this game?
- - Invited by a friend / colleague
- - Google search
- - Twitter
- - Facebook
- - CERN Website
- - Citizen Cyberlab Website
- - Alhpa Testing Registration
- - Other

-### What do you hope to get out of participating in the game?
- -  I am excited to contribute to original scientific research
- -  I think I will find the game helpful in learning about particle physics
- -  I can look at experimental data that a few people have seen before
- -  I can meet other people with similar interests
- -  I think Virtual Atom Smasher is a useful resource for teaching other people
- -  I enjoy looking at simulations
- -  I think I will have a lot of fun tuning the parameters of the simulation
- -  I am amazed by the vast scale of physics research
- -  I am happy to help
- -  I am interested in the Virtual Atom Smasher Game
- -  I am interested in particle physics
- -  I am interested in science

-### Have you taken part in any similar projects before
- - Yes
- - No

-### If yes, which one?
-Open answer

-## Big evaluation
+The full list of tracked user actions can be found on the document [[Analytics Events.md]].
+  2. **Forum Activity** - The Virtual Atom Smasher game has a forum, which is used for feedback with scientists and inter-communication between teams.
+It is very simple to extract activity information on the forum, such as: *number of posts, category of posts (ex. technical questions, casual discussions etc.)*
+  3. **Feedback to the developers [Creativity]** - I was thinking that it's really useful to measure user's creativity by letting them contribute to the development of the interface.
+There is a `Feedback` button in every page of the game, through which users can send feedback to the developers.
+This is actually a sub-category of the previous, since the feedback thread is created in the game forum.

+The *Active* metrics are whatever information can be extracted from the users by directly asking them (ex. surveys).
+The information collected like this are the following:

+  1. **Registration Survey [Background & Motivation]** – This survey is part of the registration screen.
+You can see questions on the [[Registration survey.md]] document.
+This is used for creating the "analytics profile" of the user.
+  2. **Pre-evolution survey [Learning Outcomes]** – A moderate-sized survey shown right after the registration sequence is used in order to understand the current state of the user's understanding.
+The questions can be found on the document [[pre-post-questions.md]].
+  3. **Post-evaluation survey [Learning Outcomes]** - The previous survey is shown once again to the user after some fixed amount of play time (ex. a week) and it's used to evaluate if the user has understood some of the game concepts.
+  4. **Feedback survey [Motivation & Engagement]** - This survey includes additional information regarding the usability of the gameplay and the interface.
+The questions can be found on the [[Feedback survey.md]] document.
+  5. **In-game learning 'exams' [On-topic Learning]** - Since the scientific information in the game are relayed to the user in form of cross-linked wiki-pages, it's easy to trace what information the user has read. *In addition* the user has the option to manually trigger an 'exam' for additional credit.
+In this exam, (s)he will be presented with questions evaluating the understanding of the terms (s)he has seen so far.
+Upon successfully answering all the questions regarding a term (s)he "masters" it.
+Therefore it's quite straightforward to measure *what* terms are understood and *when* did that happen.

+# When are the surveys presented to the user

+Registration:
+  - Registration Survey
+  - Pre-evaluation Survey

+After a week of play time:
+  - Post-evaluation Survey
+  - Feedback Survey

+At any time while playing:
+  - In-game learning 'exam'